-Taman Sari and Tambora subdistricts, even the famous China town Glodok are part of it too.
+Taman Sari and Tambora subdistricts, even the famous Chinatown Glodok are part of it too.
 Vacationers, however, concentrate on a smaller portion of it especially the area that houses lots of museums.
-It offers five museums: Fatahillah, Wayang, Arts and Ceramics, Mandiri Bank, and the Bank of Indonesia.
+It has five museums: Fatahillah, Wayang, Arts and Ceramics, Mandiri Bank, and the Bank of Indonesia.

 Instead of erecting new buildings, the quintet uses the old ones already made by the Dutch.
 Therefore, visitors get to see the museums’ wondrous displays while experiencing vintage structures.
 These five are so close to each other that tourists can visit them all at once.
 Everything is within walking distance—no need to break a sweat.

 Jakarta Old Town Entrance Fee

 There is no charge to explore the Fatahillah square area.
 The Fatahillah square is a place where street performers, street food vendors, and visitors mingle.
 On the other hand, the museum’s entrance fee costs around Rp5.000 for admission.
 Such an affordable price for an extensive historic journey.

 |Jakarta Old Town Entrance Fee|

 The old town area is open 24/7 and to explore the square, there is no time limitation.
 Except for visiting the 5 museums in the area.
 The museums are open every day except on Mondays and national holidays.
 Most museums open at 8 AM and close at 3 PM.
 The Old Town’s cafés and restaurants usually welcome customers from 9 AM to 11 PM.